hyperspy/hyperspy/doc/user_guide/model.rst

 ``iterpath='flyback'`` argument.
 However, the ``'serpentine'`` strategy is usually more robust, as it always moves on to a neighbouring pixel and the fitting procedure uses the fit result of the previous pixel as the starting point for the next.
-A common problem in the ``'flyback''` pattern  is that the fitting fails going from the end of one row to the beginning of the next, as the spectrum can change abruptly.
+A common problem in the ``'flyback'`` pattern  is that the fitting fails going from the end of one row to the beginning of the next, as the spectrum can change abruptly.